Fill out this online form or call our COVID hotline at (269) 789-7614 to schedule your COVID vaccine!

-At Oaklawn Physical Rehabilitation Center, our goal is to provide family centered, customized care specific to your child’s needs.
+At the Oaklawn Pediatric Therapy clinic, our goal is to provide family centered, customized care specific to your child’s needs.
 Our individualized treatment approach is one-on-one.
 We will evaluate your child’s abilities and difficulties.
 We then develop a plan to break down the challenging tasks into smaller parts to help them move toward success.

 We provide Physical, Occupational and Speech therapy for patients from birth to young adult, and offer free screenings and consultations.